Modern Slavery Statement

 Awareness-Raising Programme

-The organisation has raised awareness of modern slavery issues by circulating information to employees.
+The organisation has raised awareness of modern slavery issues by circulating information and training to employees.

 The information explained to relevant employees: